rodrixan/BQNote/README.md

 ![add_hand_img][handwriting]

 **Note: this is not functional yet.
-The app has all the required permissions to write in external storage, and sdcard is writable, but one it tries to write on it, "FileNotFoundException: Read Only System" is shown**
+The app send the image, but server response is null**

 _All screenshots were taken in spanish version_